G-Innes/AssetTrackr/server/README.md

 - User signup and login
 - Managing user profiles
 - Adding assets to a user's portfolio
-- Updating portfolio holdings
+- Update portfolio holdings with buy/sell transactions
 - Viewing portfolio holdings

-The application is currently in active development, with a focus on backend functionality for portfolio management.
+The application is currently in active development, with a focus on backend functionality for portfolio management of asset transactions.

 Future enhancements will include performance tracking of individual holdings and overall portfolio, providing users with insights into their investment performance over time.